 - Legislative Clinic advance five new bills in California State Legislature — June 2014

 Legislative and Public Policy Clinic Bill Status

-- AB 291 (Medina) — CEQA Notices / Multi-County Water Transfers (active in Senate committee)
+- AB 291 (Medina) — CEQA Notices / Multi-County Water Transfers (was active in the Senate, died in committee)

-- AB 791 (Cooley) — Online Advanced Health Care Directives (follow up from last year)
+- AB 791 (Cooley) — Online Advanced Health Care Directives (died)

 - AB 2643 (Wieckowski) — Revenge Porn (signed into law)